soudy/qsy/README.md

 ## qsyASM
 qsyASM is a quantum assembly language acting as front-end for qsy.
 It allows you to quickly write and debug quantum programs.
-It also allows for efficient simulation of stabilizer circuits (a quantum circuit consisting solely of CNOT, Hadamard, and phase gates) using the `chp` back-end.
+It also allows for efficient simulation of stabilizer circuits using the `chp` back-end.

 ### Usage
 ```